motieseba/Chatbot/README.txt

 pip install -r requirements.txt

 3-add src to python path :
-get the path to src folder
+get the path to the src folder

-in my case it is:    E:/Chatbot-main/Chatbot-main/src
+in my case, it is:    E:/Chatbot-main/Chatbot-main/src

-if Mac you are user run this command:
+if you are a Mac user run this command:
     export PYTHONPATH="${PYTHONPATH}:E:/Chatbot-main/Chatbot-main/src"
 else a Windows user:
     $env:PYTHONPATH += ";E:\Chatbot-main\Chatbot-main\src"